The Retail Payments Infrastructure Board (RPIB)

 The first RPIB meeting was held on 28 October 2025.

-Bank of England staff outlined key elements of the upcoming PVDC Strategy, which was due to be published in the coming days.
+Bank of England staff outlined key elements of the upcoming PVDC strategy, which was due to be published in the coming days.
 Members were encouraged to reflect on the role of RPIB in interpreting and operationalising key aspects of the strategy.

 Bank staff presented an indicative view of the proposed high-level design stages for the creation of the next generation retail infrastructure, and an indicative forward look of agenda items for future RPIB meetings.

 Bank staff invited early views on RPIB’s stakeholder engagement approach for engaging the broader ecosystem.
-The Chair emphasised the importance of stakeholder engagement both in providing information to a broad audience and gathering their views and insights.
+The Chair emphasised the importance of stakeholder engagement both in providing information to a broad audience and gathering views and insights.
 This would be an important agenda item at the next meeting.

-This page was last updated 10 November 2025
+This page was last updated 26 June 2026